diskoverdata/diskover-docs/source_files/install_docker.md

 ## Install Diskover in Docker
 ___

-If you want to run Diskover Community Edition in Docker, there is a Docker Hub container built by LinuxServer.io at https://hub.docker.com/r/linuxserver/diskover and https://github.com/linuxserver/docker-diskover
+If you want to run Diskover Community Edition in Docker, there is a Docker Hub container built by [LinuxServer.io](https://www.linuxserver.io/) at [Diskover Docker Hub](https://hub.docker.com/r/linuxserver/diskover) and [Diskover LinuxServer.io GitHub](https://github.com/linuxserver/docker-diskover).

 Below is a few example Docker files that could be used to help set up Diskover in Docker if you are using Essential + versions and/or want to build your own container.